AdguardTeam/LegalDocs/adguard.com/privacy/mini-android.html.md

 ### Purchase of a subscription via Google Play

-When a user purchases a subscription through the Google Play Store, the following transaction-related information is sent to our servers:
+When a user purchases a subscription through Google Play, the following transaction-related information is sent to our servers:

 - App identifier
 - Subscription duration